demitrakourtzidis/Demitra_Kourtzidis_FinalProject/README.md

 This one's easy.
 There's a reason you know his name.
 There's a reason Zac Efron plays him in a movie.
 There are very few people like Ted Bundy, and he is certainly not representative of all or even most incarcerated people.
 Plus, no criminal justice reform would ever result in a judge letting a serial killer off with a warning.
 Criminal justice reform has nothing to do with Ted Bundy.

+etc.

+# How mass incarceration makes your life worse

+# Calls to action
+Call your legislators.
+Vote for your local district attorney.
+Hire people with prior convictions.
+Vote for your local judges.
+# Data

+The bulk of my data are available here: https://www.prisonpolicy.org/data/

+PrisonPolicy.org has the biggest (publicly available) collection of organized incarceration data in the country.
+These data show breakdowns of different incarcerated populations by gender, race, ethnicity, state, type of offense, etc. over time.
+The over time aspect will be important to show the growth of incarceration during the tough on crime era.

+The breakdown of incarcerated populations by type of offense is, in my opinion, the most salient piece.
+It will give me the opportunity to explain what different labels like "violent crime" actually mean.
+I want to take the power out of these labels because they are misleading.

+I will also have a bar chart to show how the US incarceration rate compares to other countries and a chart to show how states compare to each other.
+The latter helps make the point that incarceration is really a state-level issue.

+# Method and medium

+I plan to use Shorthand for this project.
+I think a simple, clean, linear format fits this topic well.
+In addition to my data visualizations, I plan to use pictures of people that will evoke a sympathetic reaction and draw viewers in.